mclaramarinho/verrmed/README.md

 ## Features

-- Search medicine by name
+- Search drugs by name
 - Results are designed to be intuitive, indicating whether the drug contains or not the allergens input on the search
-- Mobile responsiveness
-- Baixar bula
+- Download package insert/leaflet

 ## License